eam.healthdata.be (Entity Access Management)

-Welcome at the documentation pages for the project "Entity Access Management" ("EAM"), provided by the service healthdata.be (Sciensano).
+Welcome to the documentation pages for the project "Entity Access Management" ("EAM"), provided by the service healthdata.be (Sciensano).

 These pages provide information about the use of the "Entity Access Management portal" and the processes behind.
 The following sections are (will be) provided: